system76/docs/content/wireless.md

 ---

 If your computer can’t connect to wireless networks or the connection is unstable, use this guide to diagnose and resolve the issue.
 Start with the quick checks, then follow the targeted diagnostic and recovery steps.
-Include logs when you ask for support.

 ---

-## Quick Checks (First Steps)

 Try these steps before diving into advanced troubleshooting:

-- Reboot the router/modem and the computer.
+1. Reboot the router/modem and the computer.
-- Toggle Airplane Mode: **Fn + F11 → wait 10s → disable Airplane Mode.**
+2. Toggle Airplane Mode by pressing **Fn + F11 →.**
-- If your Wi-Fi issues started after an update, try removing the backported Wi-Fi driver:
+3. If your Wi-Fi issues started after an update, try removing the backported Wi-Fi driver using the command line.
+Open the Terminal by pressing Super+t and type the following and press Enter:

 ```bash
   sudo apt remove backport-iwlwifi-dkms
 ```
 Then restart your computer.
-Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.
+4. Temporarily use a phone hotspot to confirm whether the network or your computer is the issue.
-Boot from a Live USB of your distribution to determine whether the issue exists outside your installed system.
+5. [Boot from a Live USB](https://support.system76.com/articles/live-disk) of your distribution to determine whether the issue exists outside your installed system.

-Router and Access Point Recommendations
+## Router and Access Point Recommendations

-Many connection issues are caused by router settings.

 Make sure your access point is configured for stability and compatibility.